India’s DRDO Rethinking the Way it Does Business

 - Indian Ministry of Defence – Defence Research & Development Organisation (DRDO)

 - Wikipedia – Defence Research & Development Organisation.
 Without question the best summary of past, present, and future DRDO projects, well referenced with external links.
 Its tone is clearly very pro-DRDO.

 - India DRDO – Scientific Adviser to Raksha Mantri: Shri M. Natrajan.
-Note that Mr. Natrajan has been in charge of the Arjun tank project since 1987, a span of over 20 years at the time this article was added.
+2009 snapshot.
+Note that Mr. Natrajan had been in charge of the Arjun tank project since 1987, a span of over 20 years at the time this article was added.